naptics/vue-collection/README.md

 ## Tailwind Config

-With this tailwind config file, vue-collection works as expected.
+With this tailwind config file, Vue Collection works as expected.
 Feel free to change the `default`, `primary` and `secondary` colors and add whatever is needed in your project.

 ```js
 // tailwind.config.js